Jorricks/iCal-library/README.md

 ## Requirements
 Python 3.8+

-iCalLibrary uses two major libraries for their date and time utilities:
+iCal-library uses two major libraries for their date and time utilities:
 - [Pendulum](https://github.com/sdispater/pendulum) for its extensions on datetime objects and parsing of durations.
 - [Python-Dateutil](https://github.com/dateutil/dateutil) for its RRule support.

 ## Installation

-To use iCalLibrary, first install it using pip:
+To use iCal-library, first install it using pip:

-    pip install iCalLibrary
+    pip install iCal-library

 ## Example
 A simple example.
-Please look [in the docs](https://jorricks.github.io/iCalLibrary/) for more examples.
+Please look [in the docs](https://jorricks.github.io/iCal-library/) for more examples.

 ```python3
 from ical_library import client